jmlake569/ecs_test_cases/README.md

 2. **Navigate to the ECS section**.
 3. **Select the appropriate cluster and task definition**.
 4. **Run the task**.

+## Deploying CloudFormation Template

+This template deploys everything required to run an ECS cluster that runs a single task.
+This cluster and template is for testing and development purposes only.

+## Instructions

+1. **Deploy using UI or CLI**.
+2. **The paremter is not required and the default to a fake container image.
+You can include your own image here if you want, if not it defaults to an alpine container**.

 ## Stopping the Task